nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 These thresholds are automatically calculated for each image through the following process:

-1. Decompose the histogram of the combined image into three Gaussian components
+a.
+Decompose the histogram of the combined image into three Gaussian components
-2. Identify intersection points between adjacent Gaussian components
+b.
+Identify intersection points between adjacent Gaussian components
-3. Use the first intersection as the water threshold and the second intersection as the urban threshold
+c.
+Use the first intersection as the water threshold and the second intersection as the urban threshold

 This adaptive approach improves robustness across different images and geographic regions by automatically adjusting thresholds to the specific characteristics of each image.